bmerkuri/final-project/README-Bjoni.md

 We built the endpoints,fetched data from the database and fixed all the errors that came our way such as:
 - hasura permission error
 - react error
-- undified data fetch erro
+- undefined data fetch error
 - etc